cms-analysis/HiggsAnalysis-CombinedLimit/docs/part6/in_browser_tools.md

 * `cov` or `cor`, at least one of them
     * type: `Array` of N `Array`s of N `Number`s between -1 and 1
     * the covariance/correlation matrix
-    * ordering of rows/columns corresponds to that or `labels`
+    * ordering of rows/columns corresponds to that of `labels`
 * `qual`, optional
     * type: `Number` or `String`
     * the fit result/quality number